 Review by C.J.
 Bunce

-This is not a team-up in any shape or form.
-It is more like The Godfather, Part 2 in its structure with Don Diego/Zorro as Don Corleone and the John Reid/The Lone Ranger in the Michael Corleone role, of sorts.
+This is not a team-up–It is more like The Godfather, Part 2, in its structure with Don Diego/Zorro in the Don Corleone slot and John Reid/The Lone Ranger in the Michael Corleone slot.

-Note that this is not a Zorro book as much as Lone Ranger book, as the Spanish masked hero dies early on, which should be no surprise based on the title.
+Note that this is not a Zorro book as much as a Lone Ranger book, as the Spanish masked hero dies early on, which should be no surprise based on the title.
 But his spirit and legacy fuels the actions of the Lone Ranger and the rest of the story.
-The audacity of killing off one of the heroes so early was surprising, but in a good way just as Steven Seagal had shared billing in the trailers with Kurt Russell in Executive Decision, yet was eliminated within minutes of the opening credits.
-You could see Parks and artist Esteve Polls branching off on some past Zorro stories.
-Polls’s artisitic style for this book is very classic Western.
+The audacity of killing off one of the heroes so early was surprising, but in that good way just as Steven Seagal had shared billing in the trailers with Kurt Russell in Executive Decision, yet was eliminated within minutes of the opening credits.
+It wouldn’t be surprising to see Parks and artist Esteve Polls branching off on some past Zorro stories down the road.
+Polls’s artistic style for this book has a very classic Western look and feel.

-Look for themes of honor, loyalty, racism, brutality, corruption, Civil War aftermath, Spanish influences in America, the legacy of Native Americans–there is a lot that is woven into this story.
-Parks even works in a subplot involving bushwhackers much like the James brothers into the story.
-Plenty of strong-willed characters can be found here, and villains who are not just the guys in the black hats, but characters with their own rules and motivations, however clouded or deluded with the hindsight of the modern reader.
+Look for themes of honor, loyalty, racism, brutality, corruption, Civil War aftermath, Spanish influences in America, the legacy of Native Americans–all here.
+There is plenty woven into this story.
+Parks even works in a subplot involving bushwhackers who have a James brothers vibe.
+Plenty of strong-willed characters can be found here, and villains who are not just the guys in the black hats but characters with their own rules and motivations, however clouded or deluded as seen through the eye of hindsight from the modern reader.

-You need only have a passing interest in the Old West to get looped into this story.
-Those who wouldn’t think to give the genre a try are missing out, and I would place this story alongside DC Comics’ El Diablo: The Haunted Horseman as a good entry point for new readers (Parks served as inker on El Diablo, BTW) as Dynamite currently has several title featuring The Lone Ranger available.
+You need only have a passing interest in the Old West to get sucked in.
+Those who wouldn’t think to give the genre a try are missing out on some good storytelling.
+Place this story alongside DC Comics’ El Diablo: The Haunted Horseman as a good entry point for new readers (Parks served as inker on El Diablo) as Dynamite currently has several titles featuring The Lone Ranger available.

-The Lone Ranger: The Death Of Zorro is now available in bookstores and online.
+The Lone Ranger: The Death Of Zorro is now available at Amazon here.